cardonabits/haxo-hw/docs/manual/manual.md

 ![](./images/commando_mode_enter.jpg)

-* when you scroll through the sounds a short sound is played with each sounds
+* when you scroll through the sounds a short sound is played with each sound
 * to scroll up or down through the sounds use the up and down keys

 ![](./images/command_mode_scroll_1,jpg)